 PSY624A Testing and Assessment

-- Evaluate assessment instruments used in psychological reports.
+- Evaluate assessment instruments used in psychological career or vocational interest reports.

 - Analyze the intended uses and limitations of assessment instruments.

 - Apply the concepts of norming, validity, and reliability to determine the usefulness of a career interest measure for a client.